a20r/dirtgenie/README.md

+# 🚴‍♀️ DirtGenie### 🖥️ Dual Interface
+- **🌐 Web App**: Modern React frontend with FastAPI backend, responsive design for all devices
+- **⌨️ CLI Tool**: Powerful command-line interface for automation and scripting
-# 🚴‍♀️ DirtGenie - AI-Powered Bikepacking Trip Planner
+- **📱 Mobile-Friendly**: Web interface works great on tablets and phonesI-Powered Bikepacking Trip Planner

 An intelligent trip planner that creates detailed bikepacking itineraries using OpenAI's GPT models and Google Maps routing data.
-DirtGenie features both a powerful CLI tool and a beautiful web interface built with Streamlit.
+DirtGenie features both a powerful CLI tool and a modern web application built with React and FastAPI.

 ## ✨ Features